-The key to implementing agile, SAFe lean portfolio management is defining the LPM function and leveraging the Kanban system.
+The key to implementing Scaled Agile Framework management is defining the LPM function and leveraging the Kanban system.

 As mentioned above, the LPM function focuses on strategy and investment funding, Agile portfolio operations, and lean governance.
 Program and Portfolio Management (PPM) leaders need to search for the right talent for each area.

 They need to ensure that the APMO understands agile philosophies, LPM events, core SAFe terms, and traditional PMO services: